 It is hoped that once the Bill is enacted it will alleviate some of the operational challenges brought about by the COVID-19 pandemic for those managing Irish companies and industrial and provident societies.
 It is further hoped that the measures in the Bill relating to corporate insolvency and examinership will support viable businesses that are struggling in the difficult trading conditions resulting from the COVID-19 pandemic.

-For further information please contact Richard Curran, Ruairi Mulrean, Jill Callanan, Paul Dineen or Ciara Doris.
+For further information please contact Richard Curran, Ruairi Mulrean, Jill Callanan, or Paul Dineen.